Your Roommate Tests Positive

 You must limit your exposure to others and remain in your room as much as possible.
 If you must leave your residence, you must wear a mask/face covering, follow physical distance guidelines and avoid large groups of people.

 If you fail to comply with this quarantine requirement, you will be subject to disciplinary action through the Office of Student Conduct, which may include interim suspension, educational requirements, removal from courses, a campus ban in designated areas, removal from residence halls, University probation, deferred suspension, suspension or expulsion.

 The University uses the terms “isolation” and “quarantine” for those who have COVID-19 related matters.

 Isolation is avoiding contact with others for at least 10 days after your testing date, as directed by the local health department.
 If you live in a residence hall, you will move to identified isolation spaces.
 You should not be on campus for class or work at any point during this period, and you must remain in isolation until you are medically cleared.
 You are likely in isolation due to a positive COVID-19 test result.

-Quarantine is avoiding contact with others to the furthest extent possible for the next 14 days, as directed by the local health department.
+Quarantine is avoiding contact with others to the furthest extent possible for the next 10 days, as directed by the local health department.
 You should not be on campus for class or work at any point during this period, if you live in the residence hall, you will quarantine in your assigned room.
 You are likely in quarantine because you’ve been considered a close contact of someone who tested positive for COVID-19.
 In order to be released with a 10 day quarantine, you must retest on day 6 or 7 of quarantine and have a negative result on that test.
 You will be required to monitor yourself for symptoms for the next 4 days.